Marietta Stow: Vice Presidential candidacy

 She and Clara S. Foltz nominated Belva Ann Lockwood for President of the United States, and Stow ultimately supported Lockwood on the National Equal Rights Party ticket as its vice presidential candidate in the 1884 United States presidential election.
 Stow was the first woman to run for vice president of the United States.
 The Equal Rights Party platform included equal rights for men and women, a curtailment of the liquor traffic, uniform marriage and divorce laws for the entire nation, and "universal peace."
 Lockwood also supported the rights of the Chinese, which went against Marietta Stows anti-Chinese agenda.
 Stow was accused of being outspoken and was notably against the Republican Party at the time and believed it was a dying group.
-The ticket won some 4,000 votes nationwide.
+The ticket won 4,194 votes nationwide.
 Women's suffrage was its major focus.

 In 1892 she was a vice presidential candidate again, nominated by the "National Woman Suffragists' Nominating Convention" on September 21 at Willard's hotel in Boonville, New York presided over by Anna M. Parker, President of the convention.
 This time Victoria Woodhull was at the top of the ticket.

 Stow was the editor of Women's Herald of Industry and Social Science Cooperator.